 You can press the fold with the iron afterwards to keep everything more firmly in position.

-To start the hem stitch, begin with three stitches in place on the fabric, just past the raw edge of the hem.
+Start the hem stitch about 1/4" below the bottom of the side seam, allowing us to taper the seam after and keep everything flat.
+Begin with three stitches in place on the fabric, just past the raw edge of the fold.

 Take a small running stitch directly across from the end of the previous stitch, catching only the fold.

 Then take another small running stitch just below the raw edge, directly under the end of the previous stitch.
 Don't pull the stitches taught yet.

 Continue working stitches until you have an inch or so of progress.

 After sewing about an inch, gently pull on your thread, tightening up the stitches you just made.
 The folded edge should begin to roll over itself, forming the rolled seam.
 Don't pull too tight, or you'll begin to pucker the fabric.
 You can make up to about 2" worth of stitches before pulling, though the tension on the thread does get a little higher and you risk breaking the thread.